-Inside worker, we prove the loop invariant guard{PUT}(s', $\frac{1}{2}$) $PRE{PUT}(s')$ for some s' (the argument multisets in proofs are typically existentially quantified, s.t. it is not necessary to track actual values in specifications).
-That is, we collect all arguments with which we performed the PUT action in s' and show that each such argument satisfies PUT's precondition.
+Inside worker, we prove the loop invariant $guard{PUT}(s', \frac{1}{2}) PRE{PUT}(s')$ for some s' (the argument multisets in proofs are typically existentially quantified, s.t. it is not necessary to track actual values in specifications).
+That is, we collect all arguments with which we performed the PUT action in s' (which also tracks how often we have performed the action) and show that each such argument satisfies PUT's precondition.
 As explained above, we are required to prove $PRE{PUT}(s')$ only later when we unshare the resource, but in this example, it is convenient to maintain this property throughout.
 Initially, $PRE{PUT}(s')$ holds trivially since s' is empty.

-When the worker enters an atomic-block, it obtains the invariant I(v) for some v (that is, Map(m,v)), and has to show at the end of the block that I(v') holds, where $v'=f{PuT}(v,arg)$ and $arg=\langle adr,rsn\rangle$.
+When the worker enters an atomic-block, it obtains the invariant I(v) for some v (that is, Map(m, v)), and has to show at the end of the block that I(v') holds, where $v' = f{PUT}(v, arg)$ and $arg = \langle adr, rsn \rangle$ .
 We assume that the specification of the put-method is sufficiently strong to prove this.
+Note that, since inside the atomic-block only the invariant (which cannot contain any low-ness constraints) is known about the shared data, if the code were to read shared data inside the block, the data would be implicitly treated as high.
 The proof rule for atomic-blocks adds arg to the argument multiset of the guard.
-Since we can prove at this point that $pre{PuT}(arg)$ holds (i.e., adr is low), and $PRE{PuT}(s')$ held for the old argument multiset s', we can show that the new argument multiset $s''=s'\cup^{\#}\{arg\}^{\#}$ also fulfills $PRE{PuT}(s'')$, and thus we maintain our loop invariant (which is also the postcondition of worker).
+Since we can prove at this point that $pre{PUT}(arg)$ holds (i.e., adr is low), and $PRE{PUT}(s')$ held for the old argument multiset s', we can show that the new argument multiset $s'' = s' \cup # \{arg\}^{\#}$ also fulfills $PRE{PUT}(s'')$ , and thus we maintain our loop invariant (which is also the postcondition of worker).

 Back in targets, we unshare the resource, which consumes the guard.
-To do so, we must recombine the fractional guards into a single one, whose argument multiset s is the union of the argument multisets of the individual guards, s_1 and s_2 .
+To do so, we recombine the fractional guards into a single one, whose argument multiset s is the union of the argument multisets of the individual guards, $s_1$ and $s_2$ .
 Now we must prove that $PRE{PUT}(s)$ holds, which follows from the postcondition of the workers, once the guards are combined.
-We may now assume that the abstract view $\alpha(v)$ of the new value v of the shared map is low, i.e., we know that the map's key set is low and can prove the postcondition of targets (assuming an appropriate specification for the procedures that extract the key set from the map and turn it into a sorted list).
+We may now assume that the abstract view $\alpha(v)$ of the current value v of the shared map is low, i.e., we know that the map's key set is low and have to prove the postcondition of targets, which states that the contents of the returned list are entirely low.
+We prove this using appropriate specifications of the procedures keys, toList, and sort that are called in the last line.
+For example, we use a postcondition for keys stating that if the key set of its input map is low, then the contents of the set it returns are low.